convissor/login-security-solution/readme.txt

     + Minimum length (customizable)
     + Doesn't match blog info
     + Doesn't match user data
-    + Must either have numbers in it or be very long
-    + Must either have punctuation, upper and lower case characters or be very long
+    + Must either have numbers, punctuation, upper and lower case characters or be very long
     + Non-sequential codepoints
     + Non-sequential keystrokes (custom sequence files can be added)
     + Not in the password dictionary files you've provided (if any)